FareHarbor/fareharbor-docs/external-api/endpoints.md

       }
     }

-## Checkin QR Code
+## Check in with QR Code

 `PUT /companies/<company-shortname>/checkin/`

-Checkin a booking based on QR code.
+Check in a booking based on QR code.
 Returns a `Booking` object.

 Example request: